anhhao135/ECE-148-Autonomous-Car/README.md

 This node subscribes to the [centroid](#Topics) topic, calculates the throttle and steering based on the centroid value, and then publish them to their corresponding topics.

+Throttle is based on whether or not a centroid exists - car goes faster when centroid is present and slows down when there is none.

+Steering is based on a PID controller implemented by the [simple-pid](#simple-pid) module.
+Gains can be tweaked in the **lane_guidance.py** script.
 ## Topics

 | Name       | Msg Type              | Info                                                       |